japanninja74/OS_embedded-LINUX-crypto-core/Lab_Assignment.md

 In this exercise you are required to write a test application starting from a template that can be found under the `Templates` directory.
 The application should do some cryptography operations on some data.
 The acutal functionality is up to you.
 A good example is an application that takes a .txt file and either encrypts or decrypts it using a key.
+NOTE: after booting onto the board the application can be found in `/usr/bin`.